 - Open daily from 10am – 11pm

 Le Coupole is built in 1912 by the famous French architect Ferdinand Chanut with the talented glassmaker Jacques Gruber.
 Everyone coming to the Galeries (even just for shopping) are clearly stunned by this beautiful dome with great historical value.
-There are heritages around the department store for you to discover, including l’escalier d’honneur, a very impressive piece of bronze staircase.
+There are heritages around the department store for you to discover, including l’escalier d’honneur, a very impressive piece of the bronze staircase.

 - Address: 40 Boulevard Haussmann, 75009 Paris